Cluster categories for marked surfaces: punctured case: Homological interpretation of marked surfaces

 \begin{proof} We only prove the first assertion.
-By construction, $\gamma$ and $\bt\gamma$ start at the same point, go through the same way at the beginning and then separate as one of the following two forms, where $\delta$ is the boundary segment from $\gamma(1)$ to $\bt\gamma(1)$ anticlockwise.
+By construction, $\gamma$ and $\bt\gamma$ start at the same point, go through the same way at the beginning and then separate in a triangle as one of the following two forms, where $\delta$ is the boundary segment from $\gamma(1)$ to $\bt\gamma(1)$ anticlockwise.